 The LBJ School Dean's Certificate program, launched during the 2019–20 academic year, gives students an opportunity to earn an additional credential by exploring in-depth policy areas that are increasingly critical in the public affairs arena.
 The program combines academic knowledge, analytical skills and practical application to help give students a leg up.
-The inaugural certificates for the MPAff program are Data Science and Policy Analysis and State and Local Finance, and Cities and Urban Affairs.
+The certificates for the MPAff program are Data Science and Policy Analysis, State and Local Finance, and Cities and Urban Affairs.

 Dean's Certificate in Data Science and Policy Analysis (DSPA Certificate)

 Today’s policy professionals are expected to have fluency in advanced data analysis to assess efficacy of public policies and inform designs of future policy.
 LBJ students have the opportunity to develop their analytical capacity through the DSPA certificate pathway.

 The DSPA certificate requires students to pass at least three required courses and complete one individual data science project (DSP) that demonstrates proficiency in data science skills.
 Applicable skills gained include: fluency in modern data science software (e.g., Python, R, STATA), statistical or machine learning methods, how to process large datasets, and data summary and visualization.